marmelab/react-admin/docs/useRedirect.md

 ## `useNavigate`

-For even more specific navigation, you can use the Hook [`useNavigate`](https://reactrouter.com/en/main/hooks/use-navigate) from `react-router-dom` as follows
+For even more specific navigation, you can use the [`useNavigate`](https://reactrouter.com/en/main/hooks/use-navigate) hook from `react-router-dom` as follows:

 ```jsx
 import { useNavigate } from 'react-router-dom';